 ARC posts all positive and negative patient feedback that is relevant to the entire visit.
 We refrain from posting comments that are libelous, profane, or those that risk the privacy of our patients.

 ARC asks questions that touch on the overall patient experience related to their visit.
-Anyone seeking detailed information about each question can view the ratings for each specific question on the Reviews tab on the provider bio page on the website.
-We calculate our provider star ratings based on the responses to question number six below.
+Anyone seeking detailed information about each question can view the ratings for each specific question on the Reviews tab on the doctor or APC bio page on the website.
+We calculate our doctor and APC star ratings based on the responses to question number six below.
 We calculate our location star ratings based on the responses to all the below questions.

 Since more recent data provides a more accurate picture, we require a minimum of 30 patient surveys per doctor in the last 12 months before we post a physician’s rating.